phthom/icp312/1-ClusterInstallation.md

 # Appendix: "All in One" Script

-Find below one script file for the automated installation (All in one script - dont forget to change the IPs, passwords and prefix):
+Find below one script file for the automated installation (All in one script - dont forget to change the IPs, passwords, clustername and prefix):

 ```console
 #!/bin/bash